 And that’s all.
 Our accountants will identify both by the description and calculate the appropriate taxes.
 Easy, right?

-Remember to warn us before assigning yourself the first salaries, so we can register you as board member employee for your company.
+Remember to warn us before assigning yourself the first salaries, so we can register you as a board member employee for your company.

 Distributing employee salary only

-In 2019, Estonia has approved a new legislation that allows solopreneurs and freelancers to assign themselves an employee salary only, without the need of appointing a board member salary.
+In 2019, Estonia has approved new legislation that allows solopreneurs and freelancers to assign themselves an employee salary only, without the need of appointing a board member salary.
 This is suitable for one-member companies only.
-In this scenario, you only pay yourself employee salary, as it’s considered that your administrative duties -specially as a customer of Your Company In Estonia– are negligible.
+In this scenario, you only pay yourself employee salary, as it’s considered that your administrative duties -especially as a customer of Your Company In Estonia– are negligible.

 This has tremendous advantages if you are a digital nomad, without a personal tax residence.
 In that scenario, you won’t need to pay taxes for the salaries of your Estonian company.
 As a caveat, if you opt for an employee-only salary, you won’t be able to enjoy the Daily Allowance (see below).